fbpx

 Our Best Words observed a trend among hi-tech start-ups who want people who can not only write their technical documentation but also their internal documentation, and their marketing materials, such as white papers.

-STOP PRESS: The free trial class at our next Open House on Sunday, July 25 is about
+STOP PRESS: The free trial class at our next Open House.
+Click here to sign up!

 Israeli companies, in particular, may even ask their English-speaking technical writers to write their promotional campaigns and run their social media campaigns.
 If you can offer MarCom expertise alongside your TechComm skills, this will help to bump up your salary!
 (That’s why Our Best Words offers a combined course in Technical Writing & MarCom)